Should You Try Painting Your Granite Countertops? (Pros and Cons)

 Pros

 Painting a countertop rather than replacing the complete thing can save money if your budget is tight.
-This is useful for replacing a granite countertop that has largely reached the end of its useful life.
+This is useful for replacing a granite surface that has largely reached the end of its useful life.

 modern kitchen with island backsplash and cabinets